handrews/OpenAPI-Specification/src/oas.md

 #### JSON Schema Keywords

-The OpenAPI Schema Object [dialect](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-4.3.3) is defined as requiring the [OAS base vocabulary](#base-vocabulary), in addition to the vocabularies as specified in the JSON Schema Specification Draft 2020-12 [general purpose meta-schema](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-8).
+The OpenAPI Schema Object [dialect](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-4.3.3) is defined as requiring the [OAS base vocabulary](#base-vocabulary), in addition to the vocabularies as specified in the JSON Schema Specification draft 2020-12 [general purpose meta-schema](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-8).

 The OpenAPI Schema Object dialect for this version of the specification is identified by the URI `https://spec.openapis.org/oas/3.1/dialect/base` (the <a name="dialect-schema-id"></a>"OAS dialect schema id").